horker/pswinsearch/README.md

 [Windows Search SQL]( https://docs.microsoft.com/ja-jp/windows/desktop/search/-search-sql-windowssearch-entry)

-The detailed documentation for the cmdlets in the module is available [here]( https://github.com/horker/pssearch/tree/master/docs).
+The detailed documentation for the cmdlets in the module is available in the [docs/]( https://github.com/horker/pssearch/tree/master/docs) directory.

 ## Installation